 D. Jeffrey Richardson has been a member of our Board since March 2014.
-Mr. Richardson served as a senior executive of LSI Corporation ("LSI"), a semiconductor company, from 2005 until LSI's acquisition by Avago Technologies Company in May 2014, including most recently serving as Executive Vice President and Chief Operating Officer.
-He earlier served as General Manager of the Semiconductor Solutions Group, Executive Vice President of the Networking and Storage Products Group, Executive Vice President and General Manager of the Custom Solutions Group and as Executive Vice President of Worldwide Strategic Planning.
+Mr. Richardson served as a senior executive of LSI Corporation ("LSI"), a semiconductor company, from 2005 until its acquisition by Avago Technologies Company in 2014, including most recently serving as Executive Vice President and Chief Operating Officer.
 Prior to joining LSI, Mr. Richardson served in several capacities at Intel Corporation, including as its Vice President and General Manager of Server Platform Group and Vice President and General Manager of Enterprise Platforms and Services Division.
-Mr. Richardson currently serves on the board of directors of Kulicke and Soffa Industries, Inc., a provider of semiconductor capital equipment, and Lattice Semiconductor Corporation, a semiconductor company.
-Mr. Richardson received a B.S. degree in electrical engineering from the University of Colorado

-Boulder.
-We believe that Mr. Richardson possesses specific attributes that qualify him to serve as a member of our Board, including his extensive managerial experience in the semiconductor industry as Chief Operating Officer of LSI and senior management positions with LSI and Intel, and as a board member of Lattice and Kulicke and Soffa.
+Mr. Richardson currently serves on the board of directors of Kulicke and Soffa Industries, Inc., a provider of semiconductor capital equipment, Lattice Semiconductor Corporation, a semiconductor company, and Graphcore, Ltd., a semiconductor company.
+Mr. Richardson received a B.S. degree in Electrical Engineering from the University of Colorado Boulder.
+We believe that Mr. Richardson possesses specific attributes that qualify him to serve as a member of our Board, including his extensive managerial experience in the semiconductor industry as Chief Operating Officer of LSI and senior management positions with LSI and Intel, and his experience as a board member of Lattice Semiconductor and Kulicke and Soffa Industries.

 Elizabeth M. Schwarting has been a member of our Board since June 2020.
-Since October 2015, Ms. Schwarting has been the Principal Member of DBS Ventures, LLC. where she serves as a consultant for various audiences relating to the automotive market, including automotive technology (with a special emphasis on ADAS/Automated Driving), regulatory trends and business development.
+Since October 2015, Ms. Schwarting has been the Principal Member of DBS Ventures, LLC, where she serves as a consultant for various audiences relating to the automotive market, including automotive technology (with a special emphasis on ADAS/Automated Driving), regulatory trends and business development.
 From 2009 to 2015, Ms. Schwarting served as Vice President of the Electronic Controls business unit for Delphi Corporation (now Aptiv PLC).
-As a member of the Executive Committee, she led a global team responsible for the Automotive ADAS and Safety Electronics product lines and the Body Electronics and Security product lines, as well as Power Electronics (for Hybrid and Electric Vehicles).
+As a member of the Executive Committee, she led a global team responsible for the Automotive ADAS and Safety Electronics product lines and the Body Electronics and Security product lines, as well as Power Electronics (for

+Hybrid and Electric Vehicles).
 From 1999 to 2009, Ms. Schwarting held several leadership positions at Delphi, including Vice President, Safety Systems, Global Director, Sales and Marketing, and General Motors Global Customer Director.
 Prior to joining Delphi, Ms. Schwarting held the position of General Manager and Vice President, Strategic Accounts for Eastman Kodak Company within the Consumer Imaging Division.

-Ms. Schwarting received a B.S. degree in language arts from the University of Nebraska.
-We believe that Ms. Schwarting possesses specific attributes that qualify her to serve as a member of our Board, including her extensive managerial experience in the automotive industry in senior management positions with Delphi, as well as her sales and customer management experience with Eastman Kodak.
+Ms. Schwarting also currently serves on the board of directors of Lattice Semiconductor Corporation, a semiconductor company.
+Ms. Schwarting received a B.S. degree in Language Arts from the University of Nebraska.
+We believe that Ms. Schwarting possesses specific attributes that qualify her to serve as a member of our Board, including her extensive managerial experience in the automotive industry in senior management positions with Delphi, her sales and customer management experience with Eastman Kodak, and her experience as a board member of Lattice Semiconductor.